Cognitively Inspired Learning of Incremental Drifting Concepts: Introduction

-Inspired by the above two theories, we expand a base deep neural classifier with a decoder network, which is amended from a hidden layer, to form an autoencoder with the hidden layer as its bottleneck.
+Inspired by the above two theories, we expand a base neural classifier with a decoder network, which is amended from a hidden layer, to form an autoencoder with the hidden layer as its bottleneck.
 The bottleneck is used to model the discriminative embedding space.
 As a result of supervised learning, the embedding space becomes discriminative, i.e. a data cluster is formed for each concept class in the embedding space~\cite{mcclelland2003parallel,rostami2021transfer}.
 These clusters can be considered analogous to neocortical representations in the brain, where the learned abstract concepts are encoded~\cite{mcclelland1986parallel}.
-Based on prior work, we use a multi-modal distribution to estimate this distribution~\cite{stan2021unsupervised,rostami2021lifelong}.
+We use a multi-modal distribution to estimate this distribution~\cite{stan2021unsupervised,rostami2021lifelong}.
 We update this parametric distribution to accumulate new experiences to past learned experiences consistently.
-Since our model is generative, we can implement the offline memory replay process in the sleeping brain to prevent catastrophic forgetting~\cite{mcclelland1995there,rasch2013}.
-When a new task arrives, we draw random samples from the multi-modal distribution and feed them into the decoder network to generate representative pseudo-data points.
+Since our model is generative, we can implement the offline memory replay process to prevent catastrophic forgetting~\cite{mcclelland1995there,rasch2013}.
+When a new task arrives, we draw random samples from the multi-modal distribution and feed them into the decoder to generate representative pseudo-data points.
 These pseudo-data points are then used to implement pseudo-rehearsal for experience replay~\cite{robins1995catastrophic}.
-We demonstrate that the neural network can learn drifting concepts incrementally while mitigating forgetting.